 There is some logic to a transaction.
 Flybe is currently loss-making and is in the process of implementing a turn-around plan to restore the airline to profitability.

-easyJet has also gained a significant foothold at London Gatwick (much to the detriment of British Airways) and according to this Financial Times article it has institutional investor support for capacity expansion.
+easyJet has also gained a significant foothold at London Gatwick (much to the detriment of British Airways) and has institutional investor support for capacity expansion.
 Though the same cannot be said for the family of Stelios Haji-Ioannou which owns 37% of the airline.

 However, I would imagine that easyJet would not be the only airline interested and this slot disposal would provide Vueling with the ideal entry point to develop a network at London Gatwick.